On the noncommutative geometry of square superpotential algebras: Noncommutative crepant resolutions

 \section{Noncommutative crepant resolutions}

-\ Before presenting the main result of this section, we recall two definitions.
-First, a \textit{noncommutative crepant resolution} of a normal Gorenstein domain $R$ is a homologically homogeneous $R$-algebra of the form $A = \operatorname{End}_R(M)$, where $M$ is a reflexive $R$-module \cite[def.
-4.1]{VdB}.
-Secondly, a ring $R$ which is a finitely generated module over a central normal Gorenstein subdomain $C$ is \textit{Calabi-Yau of dimension} $n$ if (i) $\operatorname{gl.dim}R = \operatorname{K.dim}C = n$; (ii) $R$ is a maximal Cohen-Macaulay module over its center $Z(R)$; and (iii) $\operatorname{Hom}_C(R,C) \cong R$, as $R$-bimodules \cite[introduction]{Braun}.
-The main result of this section is the following theorem, which will be proved in the course of the next 3 subsections.
+We recall two definitions.
+A \textit{noncommutative crepant resolution} of a normal Gorenstein domain $R$ is a homologically homogeneous $R$-algebra of the form $A = \operatorname{End}_R(M)$, where $M$ is a reflexive $R$-module \cite[Definition 4.1]{VdB}.
+Furthermore, a ring $A$ which is a finitely-generated module over a central normal Gorenstein subdomain $R$ is \textit{Calabi-Yau of dimension} $n$ if (i) $\operatorname{gl.dim}A = \operatorname{K.dim}R = n$; (ii) $A$ is a maximal Cohen-Macaulay module over $R$; and (iii) $\operatorname{Hom}_R(A,R) \cong A$, as $A$-bimodules \cite[Introduction]{Braun}.

-\begin{Theorem} A homogeneous square superpotential algebra localized at the origin of its center is a noncommutative crepant resolution, and consequently a local Calabi-Yau algebra of dimension 3. \end{Theorem}

-Sec.\ \ref{Endomorphism rings} is based on joint work with Alex Dugas.
-In sec.\ \ref{Homological homogeneity}, superpotential algebras with non-trivial noetherian centers and infinite global dimension, as well as superpotential algebras with trivial centers and global dimension any odd number at least 5, are introduced.